A SpaceX Falcon rocket lifts off from Kennedy Space Center to deliver cargo to the International Space Station in 2017. (NASA)

 “This radiation is very harmful to our bodies.
 How we tackle that will be very important for a long journey to Mars,” Pandey said.
 “With our cubesat, we are testing radiation mitigation.”

 “It’s like trying to take a photo from a bullet.”

 ‒ UC CubeCats faculty advisor Richard Beck on using cubesats to take pictures from space.

 Sophomore aerospace engineering student Nathan Chiles is overseeing the club's first cubesat as the project’s chief engineer.

-“I’m excited, nervous,” he said of the this month’s expected NASA announcement.
+“I’m excited, nervous,” he said in the days leading up to NASA's announcement.
 “We poured hundreds of hours into the proposal last fall.
 It was a real crucible for us.”